Jannled/JannledEngine/README.md

 # JannledEngine

 This is my Game-Engine.
-It uses the GLFW, GLEW and Assimp library and is compiled with MingW GNU C++.
+It uses the CGLTF as a loader for .gltf files and is compiled with MingW GNU C++.

 It will be used for my games later on.